-During a vaginal hysterectomy, the surgeon detaches the uterus from the ovaries, fallopian tubes and upper vagina, as well as from the blood vessels and connective tissue that support it.
-The uterus is then removed through the vagina.
+During a vaginal hysterectomy, the surgeon detaches the uterus from the ovaries, fallopian tubes and upper vagina, as well as from the blood vessels and connective tissue that support it, before removing the uterus.

 Vaginal hysterectomy involves a shorter time in the hospital, lower cost and faster recovery than an abdominal hysterectomy, which requires an incision in your lower abdomen.
-However, if your uterus is enlarged, vaginal hysterectomy may not be possible and your doctor will talk to you about other surgical options, such as an abdominal hysterectomy.
+However, depending on the size and shape of your uterus or the reason for the surgery, vaginal hysterectomy might not be possible.
+Your doctor will talk to you about other surgical options, such as an abdominal hysterectomy.

 Hysterectomy often includes removal of the cervix as well as the uterus.
 When the surgeon also removes one or both ovaries and fallopian tubes, it's called a total hysterectomy with salpingo-oophorectomy (sal-ping-go-o-of-uh-REK-tuh-me).
-All these organs are part of your reproductive system and are located in your pelvis.
+All of these organs are part of your reproductive system and are situated in your pelvis.

 Mayo Clinic's approach